What supplements I use and why

 B12 – is important for your brain, red blood cells and nerves.
 When you stress or experience stress, this is a vitamin that your body might burn through.

-D – once the autumn arrives in Sweden I take D-vitamins, since the daylight decreases and there are no other way to get this.
+D – once autumn arrives in Sweden I take D-vitamins since the daylight decreases and there is no other way to get this.
 It’s available both in oil and tablet form.

-MSM – Methylsulfonylmethan, I take this for it’s skin, hair and nail boosting properties but also for my joints as I do a lot of running.
+MSM – Methylsulfonylmethane, I take this for its skin, hair and nail-boosting properties but also for my joints as I do a lot of running.
 I notice that when I take this regularly I have less trouble with achy knees.

-Kelp – Kelp is a seaweed that contains iodine that the thyroid gland needs to help the bodys metabolism rate, skin, hair, nails and aids in the hormonal process within the body.
+Kelp – Kelp is a seaweed that contains iodine that the thyroid gland needs to help the body’s metabolism rate, skin, hair, and nails and aids in the hormonal process within the body.

 Silica – helps with hair, nail and skin.
-As I’ve had quite a few disasters at the hair dresser, I also like to add as much hair boosting vitamins as possible into my diet.
+As I’ve had quite a few disasters at the hairdresser, I also like to add as many hair-boosting vitamins as possible into my diet.

 5HTP -5-Hydroxytryptophan/oxitriptan helps the body create serotonin, and a supplement I take during the darker months in Sweden, as well as if I’m in a more stressful phase of my life or work.

-As iron supplements doesn’t work with my stomach at all, I use the following instead:
+As iron supplements don’t work with my stomach at all, I use the following instead:

 • Eat plenty of fresh strawberries in summer

-• Raw cacao powder – eating chocolate is way nicer then eating iron tablets.
+• Raw cacao powder – eating chocolate is way nicer than eating iron tablets.
 Any day!

 • Nettle powder – in smoothies.
 A foolproof way to make quick green smoothies.